katfogy/setup-and-mobile-first/README.md

 Install this project with:

 - Clone the code into your machine and run test in an editor of your choice(E.g VScode).
+### Usage
+run the project by opening index.html with  your browser

 <p align="right">(<a href="#readme-top">back to top</a>)</p>